takeshishimada/BZObjectStore/README.md

 - Automatic Schema Creating
 - Thread Safety
 - Lazy fetching,One time Update and other useful options
+- Not require any super class in your model

 ## Installation
 BZObjectStore can be installed using [CocoaPods](http://cocoapods.org/).